List of DC Comics characters: A: Agent "!"

-Agent "!" is a fictional character appearing in American comic books published by DC Comics.

-Malcolm DuPont is a homeless man from Venice, Italy, who is able to have a form of invisibility for him and people around him, by becoming essentially unnoticeable despite his ostentatious outfit decorated with exclamation marks and having a gilded cage in the chest with a miniature jet with bird-like feet.
+Agent "!"
+(Malcolm DuPont) is a homeless man from Venice, Italy, who is able to have a form of invisibility for him and people around him, by becoming essentially unnoticeable despite his ostentatious outfit decorated with exclamation marks and having a gilded cage in the chest with a miniature jet with bird-like feet.
 He was on a quest to find the element of surprise, ultimately finding it when dying in a battle against the government.

 Agent "!" in other media

 Agent "!" appears in the third season of Doom Patrol, portrayed by Micah Joe Parker.

 Michael Akins

-Michael Akins is a character in DC Comics.

 Michael Akins is a member of the Gateway City Police Department.
-He later moves to Gotham City and becomes a trusted police officer working under James Gordon.
-However, he comes into conflict with Batman and removes the Bat-Signal from the GCPD's roof.
+In his earlier days, Akins had a traumatic experience with Watchdog where the vigilante and the kidnap victim ended up dead.
+When he moved to Gotham City, he became a trusted police officer working under James Gordon during the "No Man's Land" crisis.
+When Gordon was shot, Akins became the new police commissioner.

-In DC Rebirth, Akins becomes the mayor of Gotham City.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was pritor to "The New 52".
+Michael Akins is depicted as the mayor of Gotham City.